Ocramius/Exam/README.md

       -   must provide its current status (`new`, `started`, `aborted`, `completed`)
       -   must behave like an `Iterator` for steps (moving to arbitrary step is not a requirement)
-      -   must provide a evaluation
+      -   must provide an evaluation
       -   could provide a start and/or an end time limit
       -   must trigger events for
            -   `create` when created/planned